Dr-andai/neuroXgpt/README.md

-# 🧠 BrainBench: Abstract Alteration Detection Web App
+# 🧠 neuroXgpt: Abstract Alteration Detection Web App

-BrainBench is a FastAPI-based web application that helps evaluate whether neuroscience abstracts have been synthetically altered.
+neuroXgpt is a FastAPI-based web application that helps evaluate whether neuroscience abstracts have been synthetically altered.
 It enables both human users and an LLM (BrainGPT-7B-v0.1) to determine if an abstract is original or machine-modified.

 ---